EU ready to take US to WTO over steel, aluminum tariff hikes: EC vice-president

-The European Union is ready to take the United States to the World Trade Organization (WTO) court if the U.S. imposes higher steel and aluminum import tariffs, European Commission vice-president Jyrki Katainen said Friday.
+The European Union is ready to take the United States to the World Trade Organization (WTO) court if the US imposes higher steel and aluminum import tariffs, European Commission vice-president Jyrki Katainen said in Brussels Friday.

 "We are looking at the option to be excluded from those higher tariffs.
 We also will continue our preparatory work on potential re-balancing measures, hoping that we are not forced to use them," Katainen told a news conference in Brussels.